Data-driven methods to discover stable linear models of the helicity injectors on HIT-SIU: Results

 \subsection{Implementation of BOP-DMD in a Control Loop}

-Now that we have demonstrated that BOP-DMD can learn linear models of the flux circuits both in the vacuum case and the plasma case, we will demonstrate the effectiveness of this model as a plant in an LQG feedback loop.
-Because this model is of reduced rank (9 DMD modes, only five of which are orthogonal), we begin with taking an SVD of the BOP-DMD matrix, and projecting onto the first five columns of $\mathbf{U}$,
+Now that we have evaluated the ability of BOP-DMD to learn linear models of the flux circuits both in the vacuum case and the plasma case, we will evaluate the effectiveness of this model as a plant in an LQG feedback loop.
+Because this model is of reduced rank , we begin with taking an SVD of the BOP-DMD matrix, and projecting onto the first five columns of $\mathbf{U}$,

 We then introduce a reduced state vector $\mathbf{z}$ such that This also changes the actuation matrix, and observation matrix as follows:

 Using this substitution, we arrive at reduced dynamics matrices $\mathbf{\tilde{B}}$, $\mathbf{\tilde{C}}$, as well as reduced noise covariance matrices, and cost matrices for the Kalman filter and LQR controller respectively.
 These new matrices were then used to design an LQG loop in Matlab and Simulink for the BOP-DMD model.
 As shown in Fig.~\ref{bop lqg}, the LQG loop is able to accurately track a desired trajectory.